Thomé H. Fang, the Man and His Career

 (i) In early 1920, soon after joining the YCS, as a sample labor he first volunteered to serve as laundry man by having Wang Guangqi’s dirty shirts cleaned right away with his hands.
 Wang praised Mao as a pragmatist à la Yan Xizhai (1635-1704) emphasizing on practice and experimentation as a way of knowing.

-General Patrick Hurley, between the Nationalists and the Communists in
+Hurley, between the Nationalists and the Communists in Chong-qing, despite his

-utterance from the philosopher Thomé “Hi, Big Brother Mao!” had at once changed the total atmosphere
+Big Brother Mao!” had at once changed the total atmosphere from suffocating formality

 (g) Wang Guangqi